 Conclusion

-In a rapidly changing world, rituals like hishaku remind us of the importance of maintaining harmony with our traditions and with ourselves.
+In a rapidly changing world, rituals like the hishaku remind us of the importance of maintaining harmony with our traditions and with ourselves.